 The soft skills that make an accountant great don’t tend to show up on a resume.
-Most accountants come with aptitude in all the expected accounting skills and software—and some are highly-skilled CPAs—but ethics and trustworthiness can’t be easily evaluated on paper without falling back on gut instinct.
+Most accountants come with aptitude in all the expected accounting software and skills, and some are highly-skilled Certified Public Accountants (CPAs).
+But ethics and trustworthiness can’t be easily evaluated on paper without falling back on gut instinct.
 Because of this, hiring decisions may feel like leaps of faith or an over-reliance on instinct.

 According to the BLS, the job outlook for accountants and auditors will grow 10 percent by 2026.
 As the economy and U.S. businesses grow, you might end up hiring for multiple open roles over the next few years.
 This means you need to learn to hire well so you can bring the right people on board.

 So how can you hire accountants who are likely to be high-performing?
 Here are four ways to start:

 1. Rely less on resumes and look to behaviors.